New Zealand vs. West Indies, 2nd test scoreboard | Taiwan News

-HAMILTON, New Zealand (AP) — Scoreboard Saturday on the first day of the second cricket test between New Zealand and the West Indies at Seddon Park:
+HAMILTON, New Zealand (AP) — Scoreboard at stumps Sunday on the second day of the second cricket test between New Zealand and West Indies at Seddon Park:

 |New Zealand, 1st Innings